Patterson Lakes Marina

+Patterson Lakes Marina is a marina in Patterson Lakes, a southeastern canal community suburb of Melbourne, Australia.
+Located along the south (left) bank of lower Patterson River, it is the largest marina in the state of Victoria.
+It is situated about 32 km from the Melbourne central business district, and just 1.25 km away from Port Phillip Bay.

-Patterson Lakes Marina is the largest marina in Victoria, Australia.
-It is situated 1.25 kilometres away from Port Phillip Bay.
-Traveling time is 35 minutes from Melbourne, and 50 minutes to Portsea.
-Patterson Lakes Marina is known as the gateway to bustling waterways and the Peninsula via its access to Patterson River.
+Patterson Lakes Marina is known as a popular boating gateway to Port Phillip Bay and the bustling waterways around the Mornington Peninsula.
+Road traveling time is 35 minutes from Melbourne CBD via Nepean Highway, and 50 minutes to Portsea via the Mornington Peninsula Freeway.
 Patterson Lakes Marina performs such facilities as complete boat repair and fueling operations, entertainment facilities, and restaurants.

 History

 Lang Lang pioneer Alfred Turner Priestley brought his family to Carrum for a holiday in 1913, and in 1918 he bought 170 acre of pastoral land north and west of the Patterson River, operating a dairy farm from its northern side.
 In 1966 the Priestley family after gaining relevant approval were instrumental in establishing a dry dock marina.
-The first man made marina in the Southern Hemisphere was formed, and in 1988 the farm along with the marina were sold to make way for the new suburb of Patterson Lakes.
-Having originally been named Whaler's Cove Marina the marina was later renamed Patterson Lakes Marina.
+The first man made marina under 'chook sheds' in the Southern Hemisphere was formed, with Robert Jackson opening the Whaler's Cove Marina, following two cuts being made in the levee bank that was popular with businessman from Peter Brock to Phil Rudd.
+The Jackson family bought out Alfred Priestley, before expanding their operations, constructing a hard stack boat storage facility and developing the launch and retrieve facilities.

+In 1988, the Jackson family sold out to Capital Resorts Group, retaining shareholdings that later went bust resulting in a new era of development after 1994 and the business being renamed to the Patterson Lakes Marina.
 Currently Patterson Lakes Marina is the largest marina in Victoria.